 Q. I am bleeding and my last period was more than 12 months ago and I am not using HRT?

 A. The advice for women not using HRT is different from the above and you should contact you GP regarding these symptoms.
 Your GP can refer to national guidance regarding management.

 Q. I am having unpleasant side effects from my HRT – what should I do?

-- Most side effects from HRT are transient ( eg,. mild headaches, nausea, bloating, breast tenderness) and while unpleasant they aren’t serious and therefore you can continue with the HRT and they will usually subside.
-If you find them unbearable then you can stop the HRT and we can reassess when we start clinics again.
+A. Most side effects from HRT are transient (eg,. mild headaches, nausea, bloating, breast tenderness) and while unpleasant they aren’t serious and therefore you can continue with the HRT and they will usually subside.
+If you find them unbearable then you can stop the HRT and we can reassess you at your next follow up appointemnt.

 Serious symptoms which may need you to stop the HRT are:

 - New onset migraine or increase in frequency of migraine

 If you notice migraines starting/increasing then this would normally mean you are having fluctuating oestogen levels.
 Women with a history of migraine will have been offered transdermal HRT, but if you are on this and still find you are having problems, it would be best to stop HRT at this time and we will reassess you when you are seen in clinic.
 You should take your usual anti-migraine medication.

 If you have sudden calf or leg pain or swelling you should contact your GP urgently.
 If you are on HRT stop this until you have had it confirmed that you do not have a blood clot in the leg.
 Once this is confirmed, you can restart the HRT.